Westcombe Park: Other

 In the early 2000s, Westcombe Park was used as a location by the BBC soap opera EastEnders.
-The footbridge from which Andy Hunter, played by Michael Higgs, was pushed to his death is easily identifiable as the bridge (over the A102 Blackwall Tunnel southern approach) that runs from Farmdale Road to Westcombe Park railway station.
+The footbridge from which Andy Hunter, played by Michael Higgs, was pushed to his death is easily identifiable as the bridge (over the A102 Blackwall Tunnel southern approach) between Farmdale Road and Westcombe Park railway station.

 Amenities

 Shops

-At the foot of Westcombe Hill, there is a newsagent and a hairdresser's shop.
+At the foot of Westcombe Hill, there is a newsagent, a dry cleaner's, and a hairdresser's shop.

-At the top of Westcombe Hill, the "Blackheath Standard" or "Standard" area has numerous shops including a Marks & Spencer's Simply Food outlet, a fish and chip shop, opticians, estate agents, a bakery, cafes, hairdressers, a Chinese restaurant and take-away, newsagents, a greengrocer, a butcher, and a DIY shop.
+At the top of Westcombe Hill, the "Blackheath Standard" or "Standard" area has numerous shops including a Marks & Spencer's Simply Food outlet, a fish and chip shop, opticians, estate agents, a bakery, cafes, hairdressers, a Chinese restaurant and take-away, newsagents, a greengrocer, a butcher, fitness studios, a cycle shop, and a DIY shop.
 There is also a library and a post office.
 The library is equipped with wi-fi Internet access and has a range of music and video DVDs as well as books and journals.